DiegoJunges/API-NODE-TDD-CleanArchitecture/README.md

 ## 🏗️ About the project

 A api with login feature and MongoDB to persist data, to mock the MongoDB i used MongoDB memory Server it's built with some design patterns and tdd, 100% test coverage.
+For CI/CD Travis-CI has been used.

 ## 🚀 Technologies